 Papercourt is a member run Club which is dependent on its members for its smooth operation.
-Carrying out Papercourt duties is a condition of membership and each member over the age of 16 is required to carry out at least one duty in each of the summer and winter sailing programmes.
+Carrying out Papercourt duties is a condition of membership and each member aged 18 and over is required to carry out at least one duty in each of the summer and winter sailing programmes.
 This level of commitment is less than is required at many other clubs.

 Duty dates and types of duty (subject to suitable skills/training) may be selected prior to the programme being published, and is especially useful to family memberships.